-a.
-Tasks to be performed.

-[ ] No If no describe:

-[x] Yes.
-If yes, describe: DCYF uses the Contracts and Procurement System (CAPS) to track all contracts paid for with CCDF funds.
+- i.
+Itasks to be performed.
+Describe: DCYF uses the Contracts and Procurement System (CAPS) to track all contracts paid for with CCDF funds.
 Contracts include a Statement of Work that describes all tasked to be performed.
-The Child Care Aware of Washington (CCA) contract indicated above under CCR&R includes the following tasks:

-- DFamily Center and support for families experiencing homelessness - Quality Rating and Improvement System Activities (Early Achievers) - Coaching, Consultation, and Technical Assistance - Professional Development/Training - Professional development management and coordination, training delivery of mandated training requirements - Scholarships for Early Learning Professionals
+For example, the Child Care Aware of Washington (CCA) contract indicated above under CCR&R includes tasks such as - "Family Center" and support for families experiencing homelessness - Quality Rating and Improvement System Activities (Early Achievers) - Coaching, Consultation, and Technical Assistance - Professional Development/Training - Professional development management and coordination, training delivery of mandated training requirements - Scholarships for Early Learning Professionals - ii.

-[ ] No. in No, describe.

-b.
 Schedule for completing tasks.

-[x] Yes.
-If yes, describe: Contracts in CAPS include the contract document itself, which contains a Statement of Work section with a schedule of deliverables with timelines for each associated task and payment points for task completion according to the schedule.
-Within the contracts system, deliverables are tracked by state fiscal year and deliverable number within the fiscal year, title, notes on due date, description, and due date.
+Describe: Contracts in the CAPS system include a schedule of tasks with timelines for each task and payment points for task completion according to the schedule. - iii.

-[ ] No. If no, describe:

-c.
 Budget which itemizes categorical expenditures in accordance with CCDF requirements.

-[x] Yes.
-If yes, describe: In the budget section of CAPS, expenditures are tracked by fiscal year, sequence number, payment point, quantity, unit, unit cost, and budget.
-Budget amounts are totaled by fiscal year and by federal grant award type.
-CCDF grant awards are differentiated by type (discretionary, mandatory, etc.).
-In the fiscal coding section of CAPS, expenditures are tracked by fiscal year, fund number, program index, sub object, and allocation code.

-[ ] No. It no, c describe: --------- ---------- -----------

-d.
+Describe: Budgets within CAPS itemize categorical expenditures according to fund source, including CCDF. - iv.
 Indicators or measures to assess performance of those agencies.

-[x] Yes.
-If yes, describe: All contracts that contain federal funds have Federal Certifications and Assurance attached to the contract that contain grant requirements in accordance with the Code of Federal Regulations and the grant application.
-Written agreements include detailed statements of and work with specific deliverables, success criteria, and timelines for each.
+Describe: All contracts that contain federal funds have Federal Certifications and Assurance attached to the contract that contain grant requirements in accordance with the Code of Federal Regulations and the grant application. - b.

-[ ] No. lf no, describe: --- --- ----- ---- ----- ----------- e.
 In addition to the written agreements identified above, describe any other monitoring and auditing processes used to oversee CCDF administration.
-DCYF further monitors CCA's and Cultivate Learning's contracted work through monthly activity reports, yearly site compliance monitoring using onsite program and fiscal review for each subcontracted region, monthly leadership meetings and implementation work group meetings, quarterly scholarship advisory meetings, quarterly budget to actuals meetings, and an annual independent audit.
-DCYF also annually reviews a Resource and Referral Trend Report showing supply and referral demand data, analytical reports, and tables.
-Further, our QRIS Administrator and Senior Administrator for Workforce Growth and Professional Developoment meet monthly with the CCA and Cultivate Learning teams to review the work being done.
-Our Assistant Secretary of Early Learning also meets quarterly with their leadership.
-Deliverables are routed to program staff to review and provide feedback monthly.
-DCYF monitors spending monthly using a Contract Spending Report (CSR) that is tracked monthly and reviewed in comparison to the deliverables received.
+DCYF further monitors CCA's contracted work through monthly activity reports, yearly site compliance monitoring using onsite program and fiscal review for each subcontracted region, monthly leadership meetings and implementation work group meetings, quarterly scholarship advisory meetings, budget to actuals meetings, and an annual independent audit.
+DCYF also reviews an annual Resource and Referral Trend Report showing supply and referral demand data, analytical reports, and tables. - 1.2.4 Does the Lead Agency certify that to the extent practicable and appropriate, any code or software for child care information systems or information technology for which a Lead Agency or other agency expends CCDF funds to develop must be made available to other public agencies?
+This includes public agencies in other States for their use in administering child care or related programs. - a.  🖾 Yes. - b.
+DNo.
+If no, describe: Click or tap here to enter text.

-1.2.4 Certification of shareable information systems.

-Does the Lead Agency certify that to the extent practicable and appropriate, any code or software for child care information systems or information technology for which a Lead Agency or other agency expends CCDF funds to develop is made available to other public agencies?
-This includes public agencies in other States for their use in administering child care or related programs.

-[> (] Yes. [ ] No. If no, describe:

-1.2.5 Confidential and personally identifiable information

-Certification of policies to protect confidential and personally identifiable information

-Does the Lead Agency certify that it has policies in place related to the use and disclosure of confidential and personally identifiable information about children and families receiving CCDF assistance and child care providers receiving CCDF funds?

-[x] Yes. [ ] No. If no, describe:
+1.2.5 Briefly describe the Lead Agency's policies related to the use and disclosure of confidential and personally identifiable information about children and families receiving CCDF assistance and child care providers receiving CCDF funds.
+DCYF's Administrative Policy 13.04 provides guidance on protecting confidential information that is collected, used, maintained, or disclosed by DCYF, including possible disclosure of confidential and/or personally identifiable information about children and families receiving CCDF assistance.
+It requires the DCYF public disclosure unit to review, redact, and disclose records that may contain confidential and/or personally identifiable information.
+Further, the Public Records Act contains a list of information that is exempt from public disclosure, e.g., attorney-client privileged information, information obtained as a result of background checks of providers, information of child sexual assault victims and crime victims/witnesses, and certain other private information.
+Finally, under the Collective Bargaining Agreement (CBA) between Washington and Service Employees International Union (SEIU) 925, DCYF is required to redact personal information of family child care subsidy providers, such as Social Security and Provider numbers, on any document subject to public records request, and provide notice to SEIU of any public records request for identifying information of these providers.